rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ## Create your cluster

-Before we get to creating our Kubernetes cluster, we need to login to vCloud Air using the `vca` tool.
+Before you get to creating the Kubernetes cluster, we need to login to vCloud Air using the `vca` tool.

 ```bash
 $ vca login user@company.com
 ```

-Now that we are logged in lets list the available instances:
+Now that we are logged in list the available instances using:

 ```bash
 $ vca instance